Chernobyl disaster: Test delay and shift change

-The test was to be conducted during the day-shift of 25 April 1986 as part of a scheduled reactor shut down.
-The day shift crew had been instructed in advance on the reactor operating conditions to run the test and in addition, a special team of electrical engineers was present to conduct the one-minute test of the new voltage regulating system once the correct conditions had been reached.
+The test was to be conducted during the day-shift of 25 April 1986 as part of a scheduled reactor shutdown.
+The day shift had been instructed in advance on the reactor operating conditions to run the test, and a special team of electrical engineers was present to conduct the electrical test once the correct conditions were reached.
 As planned, a gradual reduction in the output of the power unit began at 01:06 on 25 April, and the power level had reached 50% of its nominal 3,200 MW thermal level by the beginning of the day shift.

-The day shift performed many unrelated maintenance tasks, and was scheduled to perform the test at 14:15.
+The day shift was scheduled to perform the test at 14:15.
 Preparations for the test were carried out, including the disabling of the emergency core cooling system.
 Meanwhile, another regional power station unexpectedly went offline.
-At 14:00, the Kiev electrical grid controller requested that the further reduction of Chernobyl's output be postponed, as power was needed to satisfy the peak evening demand, so the test was postponed.
+At 14:00, the Kiev electrical grid controller requested that the further reduction of Chernobyl's output be postponed, as power was needed to satisfy peak evening demand.

 Soon, the day shift was replaced by the evening shift.
 Despite the delay, the emergency core cooling system was left disabled.
-This system had to be disconnected via a manual isolating slide valve which in practice meant that two or three people spent the whole shift manually turning sailboat-helm sized valve wheels.
-The system would have no influence on the events that unfolded next, but allowing the reactor to run for 11 hours outside of the test without emergency protection was indicative of a general lack of safety culture.
+This system had to be disconnected via a manual isolating slide valve, which in practice meant that two or three people spent the whole shift manually turning sailboat-helm-sized valve wheels.
+The system had no influence on the disaster, but allowing the reactor to run for 11 hours outside of the test without emergency protection was indicative of a general lack of safety culture.

 At 23:04, the Kiev grid controller allowed the reactor shutdown to resume.
-This delay had some serious consequences: the day shift had long since departed, the evening shift was also preparing to leave, and the night shift would not take over until midnight, well into the job.
+The day shift had long since departed, the evening shift was also preparing to leave, and the night shift would not take over until midnight, well into the job.
 According to plan, the test should have been finished during the day shift, and the night shift would only have had to maintain decay heat cooling systems in an otherwise shut-down plant.

 The night shift had very limited time to prepare for and carry out the experiment.
-Anatoly Dyatlov, deputy chief-engineer of the Chernobyl Nuclear Power Plant, was present to supervise and direct the test.
+Anatoly Dyatlov, deputy chief-engineer of the Chernobyl Nuclear Power Plant (ChNPP), was present to direct the test.
 He was one of the test's chief authors and he was the highest-ranking individual present.
 Unit Shift Supervisor Aleksandr Akimov was in charge of the Unit 4 night shift, and Leonid Toptunov was the Senior Reactor Control Engineer responsible for the reactor's operational regimen, including the movement of the control rods.
-25 year old Toptunov had worked independently as a senior engineer for approximately three months.
+25-year-old Toptunov had worked independently as a senior engineer for approximately three months.